COVID-19 Vaccines - Recommendations for People with Cancer

 There are some serious side effects of the vaccine, but they are not very common.
 These can be:

-- Allergic reaction-this may happen in individuals who have had reactions to vaccines before.
-You will be monitored after receiving your vaccine for a short period of time to check for an allergic reaction.
+• Allergic reaction: This may happen in individuals who have had reactions to vaccines before.
+You may be monitored after getting your vaccine for a short period to check for an allergic reaction.

-- Blood Clots (with the Johnson and Johnson vaccine)-this usually happens within one week of receiving the shot.
+• Blood Clots (with the Johnson and Johnson vaccine): This usually happens within one week of getting your vaccine.
 Symptoms include pain, swelling, tenderness, and redness in the skin near the clot, shortness of breath, chest pain, fast heart rate, and low blood pressure (if the clot is in the lungs).
 Call 911 or go to the emergency room right away if you have these symptoms.

-- Myocarditis or Pericarditis-this is an inflammation of the heart.
+• Myocarditis or Pericarditis: This is inflammation of the heart.
 Symptoms include chest pain, feeling like your heart is beating fast or fluttering, and shortness of breath.
 This often happens within 1 week of getting the shot.
 Call 911 or go to the emergency room right away if you have these symptoms

 Resources for More Information